-Before getting into the details, here’s the grand takeaway: walking significantly decreased the risk of heart failure in postmenopausal women regardless of their age, demographic characteristics, body mass index (BMI) or general baseline health.
+Before getting into the details, here’s the grand takeaway: walking significantly decreased the risk of heart failure in postmenopausal women regardless of their age, demographic characteristics, body mass index (BMI), or general baseline health.

-Another interesting outcome was the finding that walking frequency, duration and speed all appeared to contribute to the overall benefits at roughly equal levels, meaning that women are free to choose the walking regimen that makes the most sense for them.
+Another interesting outcome was the finding that walking frequency, duration, and speed all appeared to contribute to the overall benefits at roughly equal levels, meaning that women are free to choose the walking regimen that makes the most sense for them.

 More specifically, women who walked at least twice per week experienced a 20-25 percent lower risk of heart failure compared to those who did not walk as regularly.
 Furthermore, those women who walked for 40 minutes or more per session similarly experienced a 21-25 percent decrease in risk compared to those who walked for shorter sessions.
-Lastly, those women who walked at a faster pace enjoyed an even better 26-38 percent lower risk of heart failure next to those who walked at a more causal pace.
+Lastly, those women who walked at a faster pace enjoyed an even better 26-38 percent lower risk of heart failure next to those who walked at a more casual pace.

 As the findings were consistent regardless of individual characteristics, they can be generalized to apply to all women over 50, and therefore allow women to select the type (speed, length, or frequency) of walking that they prefer to obtain roughly the same benefit.